 First-year Interest Groups

-A First-year Interest Group (FIG) is a small community of incoming first-year students who take a group of courses together during their first quarter at the University of Washington — including the transition support course GEN ST 199!
+A First-year Interest Group (FIG) is a small community of incoming students who take courses together during their first quarter at the University of Washington.
+All FIGs include GEN ST 199, a course to help students transition to the UW.

 Watch Video about the FIG Program